 Slim fit - A comfortable fit that follows the contours of the body, with a narrow tapered waist and hem.

-Athletic fit – Built to flatter the more muscular frame, with blazers that are generous through the chest, shoulder and bicep, with a smooth taper at the waist.
+Athletic fit – Built to flatter the more muscular frame, with men's blazers that are generous through the chest, shoulder and bicep, with a smooth taper at the waist.

 Tailored fit –A traditional style, inspired by decades of menswear that gently tapers to promote a masculine, formal profile.